 Every year, millions of people make New Year’s resolutions.
 Surveys reveal that one of the most common goals involves weight loss and getting more exercise.
-Unfortunately within a week a quarter of us already give up on our resolutions, with only 8% successfully reaching their goal.
+Unfortunately within a week a quarter of us already give up on our resolutions, with only 8% continuing on to reach their goal.

 Some of the biggest mistakes people make include setting goals that are too broad or too unrealistic.
 If you’ve been sitting on a couch for the last few months, it is not feasible you will be able to run a marathon next month.
 To improve your fitness, start off slow and build over time.

 Increasing your daily step count is actually one of the easiest and safest exercises you can do.
 Depending on how often and how much you walk, it can also be a great way to lose weight.

 In order to find out how many miles you need to cover to shed those extra pounds, you need to find out how many steps you are currently covering.
 The average person in America walks between 3,000 and 4,000 steps a day, significantly less than the 8,000-10,000 target.
 Whatever your step count, its a relatively simple matter calculating how much more you need to walk to lose weight.

 Essential reading: Tips to help you hit 10,000 per day

 An average person makes 2,112 steps when walking one mile.
 This equates to 100 calories burned.
 One pound equals 3,500 calories.
 This means, to lose one pound per week, you would need to increase your daily step count by an extra 10,000 steps (3,500/100*2112/7).

 Its really not that complicated.
 If you sit down with a calculator, you can work out exactly how many weeks it would take to get to your desired weight.

 So for example; if you currently take 3,500 steps with your existing routine and daily habits and are maintaining weight, you would need to increase this to over 13,000 to lose one pound per week.
 This equates to an extra 5 miles.
 You want to lose 4 pounds?
 Just keep doing this for a month.